hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ## Encapsulation

 ### Why It's a Good Application of OOP
 The `MiningMachine` class is a great example of **encapsulation** in ShuhanMiner.
 It uses private fields to ensure that mining machine attributes such as temperature, status, and IP address are not directly modified by external code.
 Instead, controlled access methods (getters and setters) are provided to retrieve necessary details.

-Key benefits of this encapsulation:
-- **Data Integrity:** Prevents unintended modifications to mining machine properties.
-- **Controlled Access:** Only authorized methods can modify machine attributes.
-- **Code Maintainability:** Changes to the internal structure do not affect the interface used by other parts of the program.

 **Example from Code:**
 ```javascript